 - Data Protection Officers — appoint a data protection officer.
 Not all organizations require one, but the vast majority do.
 So, it’s easier to just appoint someone.
 The DPO “must not carry out any other tasks that could results in a conflict of interest,” though, given the size of the typical SaaS company, this is not always feasible.
 Do what you can in this case.

 - International — moot point for most, since “controllers without any establishment in the EU must deal with local supervisory authorities in every Member State they are active in, through their local representative.”

-If your company is registered in the US, you can get GDPR compliant faster through first implementing Privacy Shield Framework.
+If your company is registered in the US, you can get GDPR compliant faster through the first implementing Privacy Shield Framework.
 PSF is well-documented, and I am up to a separate article on becoming PSF-compliant.
 I will also compile two ready-made cheatsheets covering both regulations.
-Will post everything the following week.
+I will post everything the following week.